With Ears to See and Eyes to Hear

 With Ears to See and Eyes to Hear is the debut studio album by American rock band Sleeping with Sirens.
 It was released on March 23, 2010, through Rise Records.
 The album debuted at number 7 on Billboards Top Heatseekers chart, and at number 36 on Top Independent Albums.
 It received praise in particular for singer Kellin Quinn's vocals.
-This is also the only release by the band to feature guitarists Nick Trombino and Brandon McMaster, who have since been replaced by Jesse Lawson and Jack Fowler respectively.
+This is also the only release by the band to feature guitarists Nick Trombino and Brandon McMaster, who were replaced by Jesse Lawson and Jack Fowler respectively afterwards.

 Production

 With Ears to See and Eyes to Hear was recorded at Chango Gridlock Studio with producer Cameron Mizell.
 Mizell acted as engineer, and mixed and mastered the album.

 Release

 Following the album's conclusion, they embarked on a tour with We Came as Romans, Broadway and Tides of Man.
 On November 10, 2009, the band announced they had signed to Rise Records; their debut was schueled for release in early 2010.
 On February 8, 2010, "The Bomb Dot Com v2.0" was posted on the group's Myspace profile.
 In March and April, the group toured as part of the Royal Family Tour in the US.
 With Ears to See and Eyes to Hear was made available for streaming on March 22, before being released through Rise Records the following day.
 On September 9, a music video was released for "With Ears to See, and Eyes to Hear".